 Worried about exactly what ingredients you’re putting down there?
 Natural lubes have been cropping up in the past couple of years, though there’s a bit of debate as to what “natural lube” really means.

 Basically, look for products that have both natural and a small number of ingredients on their list.
-Aloe Cadabra ($10.95) is a great option as it consists of 95 percent aloe, and Sliquid Organics Natural Lubricating Gel ($10.45) is a vegan, paraben-free option without smell or taste.
+Aloe Cadabra ($11 and up) is a great option as it consists of 95 percent aloe, and Sliquid Organics Natural Lubricating Gel ($10 and up) is a vegan, paraben-free option without smell or taste.

 Coconut oil is a popular choice as well, though it’s got its downsides.
 It can stain your sheets and increase incidence of condom breakage, as oils break down the efficacy of the latex.